kandski/Kiwi.com-Currency-Converter/README.md

 [Kiwi.com] Currency converter task
 ===
 ## What it is?
-- Python 3.6 based CLI app with web API based on Flask 0.12
+- Python 3.6 based CLI app with web API, based on Flask 0.12

 ## What it does?